janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > Like a fish-scale roof, <br>
 > &emsp; &emsp; &emsp; &emsp; Like the church roof in Poictiers[^poitiers] <br>
 > If it were gold. <br>

+This half of the stanza, along with the following stanza, appear to be narrated by Vidal as he is seemingly chased by the hounds.
+Frantic and exhausted, he recalls Ovid's rendition of the myth of Actaeon in harried fragments.
+Now, his mind snaps from the sun-dazzled canopy of the trees to the waters in which Artemis and her huntresses bathe.

 [^poitiers]: Perhaps the [Poitiers Cathedral](https://en.wikipedia.org/wiki/Poitiers_Cathedral)?